 The Common Buckthorn (Rhamnus Cathartica) is a beautiful deciduous hedge that is large in size.
 It produces glossy red berries in huge quantities, that turn to black in the chillier autumn months.
 The leaves also change colour in autumn from a deep, dark green to a vibrant yellow.
 This hedge is well known for its denseness, providing you with a thick security hedge.

-In history this hedge was used as a purgative, which apparently helped to heal the body and rid it of disease and illness.
+In history, Common Buckthorn hedges were used as a purgative, which apparently helped to heal the body and rid it of disease and illness.
 The only other use was to use the berries and the bark as a yellow dye.
 Due to the hardness and denseness of the wood, it was hardly ever used.